top of page

 Hannah Smith

 Hannah Smith began dancing at the age of two and has since trained extensively in contemporary, tap, jazz, and acro.
-At age ten, she began focused ballet training with Nora and Cami Curran, continuing with them for three years before studying for seven years under Michele LaMachio.
+At age ten, she began focused ballet training with Nora and Camilla Curran, continuing with them for three years before studying for seven years under Michele LaMachio.
 Hannah went on to earn her degree in Dance from the University of Memphis, where she deepened her understanding of modern dance and refined her technique.
 In addition to teaching ballet, she is a certified personal trainer and group fitness instructor, combining her passion for movement with a commitment to overall wellness.
 Hannah Joined Tennessee Ballet Theater in the fall of 2024.

 Liliana McKenna